 There are several ways to calculate volatility.
 But most often, business analysts prefer “Historical Volatility”.
 Historical Volatility emphasizes previous performances.
 It provides long terms assessment of risk associated with the concerning business model.
 This is widely used for investment strategies by the management authority.
 Higher historical volatility is an indicator of greater risk.
 Even then, some investors look for higher volatility for better profit opportunities.

-Step-by-Step Procedure to Calculate Historical Volatility in Excel
+How to Calculate Historical Volatility in Excel: with Easy Steps

 Four consecutive steps should be followed in order to calculate historical volatility.